GGNN: Graph-based GPU Nearest Neighbor Search: Empirical Evaluation

 \subsection{Query Behaviour}

-The runtime and the quality of a query can be controlled by adapting the stopping criterion through the slack variable $\tau$.
-As can be seen in Table~\ref{tab:SIFT1M_comparision}, by increasing $\tau$, a larger safety margin is considered during query, resulting in better recall rates at the cost of visiting more points and consequently longer query time.
+The runtime and the quality of a query can be controlled by adapting the stopping criterion through the slack factor $\tau_q$.
+As can be seen e.g. in Table~\ref{tab:million_comparision}, by increasing $\tau_q$, a larger safety margin is considered during query, resulting in better recall rates at the cost of visiting more points and consequently longer query time.

 It is instructive to look at the behaviour of the query over time.
-In Figure~\ref{fig:termination_criterion}, the initial distance of the query to the starting point, i.e.\ the closest point on the top layer, is drastically reduced already after very few iterations.
+In Figure~\ref{fig:query_behavior}, the initial distance of the query to the starting point, i.e.\ the closest point on the top layer, is drastically reduced already after very few iterations.
 Here, an iteration stands for fetching the best point from the priority queue and calculating the distance to all its neighbors.
 Most time is spent to carefully explore the neighborhood around the true nearest neighbor.
-The marks indicate that the last improvement in distance occurs relatively shortly before the search is terminated.
-This demonstrates that our termination criterion in Eq. \eqref{eq:stopping} is effectively preventing too many iterations.
+Quickly after locating the best candidates, the query is terminated by the stopping criterion to prevent unnecessary iterations.
+This effect does not only show up in the small subset of plotted query distances, but also statistically in the histogram over all queries.